MitchellTesla/Ethereum_2.0/README.md

 Ethereum also allows for the creation and exchange of NFTs, which are non-interchangeable tokens connected to digital works of art or other real-world items and sold as unique digital property.

-Additionally, many other cryptocurrencies operate as ERC-20 tokens on top of the Ethereum blockchain and have utilized the platform for initial coin offerings.
+Additionally, many other cryptocurrencies operate as ERC-20 tokens on top of the Ethereum blockchain and have utilized the platform/protocol for initial coin offerings.

 In 2016, a hacker exploited a flaw in a third-party project called The DAO and stole $50 million of Ether.
 Which marked the beginning of what was known as "The DAO Wars"